carlos-regis/unknowno-virus/README.md

 After a strange disease strikes down on Terceira Island and turns its brave people into zombies, our great hero comes to the rescue!
 (2D side-scrolling shooter game).

 ## Summary
-The first group project @ <Academia de Código_> bootcamp on Terceira Island, developed after only one month into the bootcamp during 10 nights on our off-bootcamp hours (i.e. from 6pm to 9am)!
+The first group project @ <Academia de Código_> bootcamp on Terceira Island, developed after only one month into the bootcamp.
+Deadline to deployment was 10 nights during our off-bootcamp hours (i.e. from 6pm to 9am)!

 ## Build
   From the project folder, run the ant command: